 If you do not have a car

 You can get help to use and pay for other kinds of transport.

 If you have a car

-You may be able to get help to pay for car repairs if you need the car to get to work, because you have an illness or disability, or because you can’t use public transport.
+You may be able to get help to pay for car repairs if you need the car to get to work, because you have an illness or disability, or because you cannot use public transport.